BC Library Trustees' Association

 Chair, _____________ Public Library Board

-You may also want to publish these candidates responses and post them in your library, distribute them at future all candidates' meetings or share them with the press.
-If you plan to do this, be sure to indicate your intentions in your initial letter to the candidates.
+You may also wish to publish candidate responses and post them in your library, distribute them at future all candidates' meetings or share them with the press.
+If you plan to do this, be sure to indicate your intentions in your initial letter.

 General Guidelines and Sample Questions:

-As the next election is local, most of your questions will be community specific.
-However, we have provided some sample questions below that you may wish to use or modify.
+The following are some sample questions that you may wish to use or modify.
 Whatever your questions, you should always keep the following guidelines in mind:

-As an elected official, what would you be willing to do to get the Provincial Government to increase their share (their per capita grants) of funding for public libraries?
+As an elected official, what would you be willing to do to increase, or encourage the provincial government to increase its share of funding for public libraries (per capita grants)?

-Are you aware of the current campaign around Canada Post’s Book Rates?
-Are you prepared to support an expansion of the “book rate” to include, not only books, but other libraries collection items such as DVDs, CDs, etc.
+Are you aware of the ongoing campaign to maintain the Canada Post book rate for libraries?
+Are you prepared to support an expansion of the “book rate” to include other library items, such as DVDs, CDs, etc.

-What services and programs do you find most helpful/useful at the library?
+What library services and programs do you find most helpful/useful?

 What was the last book you read?
-(This may tell you about who they are, than all the other questions asked.)
+[This may tell you more about who the candidates are than all the other questions asked.]